MBradbury/MBradbury.github.io/_projects/project-3-IoT-TRaM.md

 ---
 title: "IoT Transport and Mobility Demonstrator"
 excerpt: "With the vehicle-to-vehicle communications being used to facilitated new functionality, there is a need for new security mechanisms to protect this communication.
 Much work has already been undertaken to develop these mechanisms, but they are rarely tested in real-world environments.
-This project took existing security and privacy technqiues and performed a deployment at three sites in the UK to test their efficacy."
+This project took existing security and privacy techniques and performed a deployment at three sites in the UK to test their efficacy."
 duration: "August 2018 &ndash; May 2019"
 location: "WMG, University of Warwick"
 image: